 Drilling operations on Kútvölgy-1, the first joint well between NIS and Falcon, were completed in July 2013, the well having reached total depth ("TD") of 3,305 metres.
 As anticipated, the top of the Algyő Formation was encountered at 2,985 metres, the well then penetrating an alternating sequence of sandstones, siltstones and shales over a gross interval of 320 metres to TD, with gas shows throughout.
 Two conventional cores were taken and extensive wireline logs were run.
 No operational problems or accidents occurred during drilling.

-Testing indicated that the well experienced improved recovery from certain intervals however well production did not meet commercial rates.
-Falcon and NIS have discontinued testing Kútvölgy-1; the well is to be plugged and abandoned.
-Falcon and NIS are now focused on Besa-D-1.
+As announced on 16 May 2014, the testing of the first well, Kútvölgy-1, indicated that the well experienced improved recovery from certain intervals however well production did not meet commercial rates thus was discontinued with the well being plugged and abandoned.